-The European Employment Lawyers Association is an unincorporated association established in accordance with German law. it shall have its seat at the offices of the law firm Gleiss Lutz Rechtsanwälte, Lautenschlagerstraße 21, 70173 Stuttgart, Germany or such other offices as the Board from time to time decide.
-The business and membership year shall be the calender year.
+The European Employment Lawyers Association is an unincorporated association established in accordance with German law.
+It shall have its seat at the offices of the law firm Gleiss Lutz Rechtsanwälte, Lautenschlagerstraße 21, 70173 Stuttgart, Germany or such other offices as the Board from time to time decide.
+The business and membership year shall be the calendar year.

 2. Objects and Functions

 - to bring together practising employment lawyers across the European Union;